-- "Shift + any" of the above keys to select text - Double click to select a word - Triple click selects a whole line of text, or "Ctrl + L" - Quadruple (4x) click selects a paragraph of text - Or just drag across the text in the Text Tool to select the text - "Ctrl + A" will select all the text in the text object (you must be in the TEXTTOOL.)
+- "Shift + any" of the above keys to select text - Double click to select a word.
+Double click and drag to select whole words at a time. - Triple click selects a whole line of text, or "Ctrl + L".
+Triple click and drag to select whole lines at a time. - Quadruple (4x) click selects a paragraph of text.
+Quadruple click and drag to select whole paragraphs at a time. - Or just drag across the text in the Text Tool to select the text - "Ctrl + A" will select all the text in the text object (you must be in the TEXTTOOL.)